richardg867/WaybackProxy/README.md

 ## Known issues and limitations

 * The Wayback Machine itself is not 100% reliable, especially when it comes to images on archived pages.
-* Dates are not preserved on redirect, which can lead to 404 errors on a few websites.
 * WaybackProxy is not a generic proxy.
 The POST and CONNECT methods are not implemented.